 What Happens If You Eat Tarpon?

-Eating tarpon typically results in an unpleasant dining experience marked by muddy taste and dangerous bones.
+Eating tarpon typically results in an unpleasant dining experience marked by muddy taste and dangerous Y-shaped bones.
 Potential health effects include mercury poisoning symptoms like tremors, memory problems, and numbness.
 Ciguatera poisoning can cause severe gastrointestinal distress and strange neurological symptoms lasting months.

 Do Tarpon Have Teeth?